westfort42/school/computer-architecture/pre-midterm.md

 Finding the SOM and POM is basically the opposite of what we learned last week.
 This is expansion, instead of simplification.

 Why would anyone even want to find the SOM or POM?
 This is the *short form* of a function (since it's expressed easily).
 This encourgaes modularity and reusability in logic design.
+It's kind of like how a function works in programming.